 Thrust in seconde, by lunging, inside flank feint, by doubling the détente and finishing it by a flank cut outside; thrust in seconde head feint and thigh cut outside, done in the same manner.

 The moulinet gets its name from its shape, which describes a whole circle with the sword, the wrist being the pivot.
 There are 4 simple moulinets, the one which is done inside, by lowering the point of your sword and bringing it back from above to cut high to low.
 The second is made outside in the same direction.
 The third is formed, being on guard, or elevating the point of the sword and by doing so coming back from high to low.
 The double moulinets are done from one side or the other: they are good in a crowd, to create a passage.

-Stomping the steel
+Crushing the steel

 These hits come from the espadon and are better for this weapon than in counter-point, for the reason that to make them you have to uncover a lot.
-Stomping the steel and reverse bandoleer cut is taken when you notice that your adversary wishes to give you a thrust, being both in the guard of tierce, you press your blade solidly against his while taking one step forward, and hitting the ground inside his right foot, toppling his blade, and removing it entirely from your body line, turning back your hand rapidly, nails up, you lunge rapidly and throw him the reverse bandoleer cut, from the left hip to the right shoulder.
+Crushing the steel and reverse bandoleer cut is taken when you notice that your adversary wishes to give you a thrust, being both in the guard of tierce, you press your blade solidly against his while taking one step forward, and hitting the ground inside his right foot, toppling his blade, and removing it entirely from your body line, turning back your hand rapidly, nails up, you lunge rapidly and throw him the reverse bandoleer cut, from the left hip to the right shoulder.

 All there is left to talk about is the Voltes

-They are a kind of voiding that we do to the left or to the right, when it is impossible to retreat or to go back, and that you are facing an enemy which is jumping on you.
+They are a kind of voiding that we do to the left or to the right when it is impossible to retreat or to go back, and that you are facing an enemy which is jumping on you.

 Of the Volte to the right